bitly/oauth2_proxy/README.md

   -footer string: custom footer string.
 Use "-" to disable default footer.
-  -github-org string: restrict logins to members of this organisation -github-team string: restrict logins to members of any of these teams (slug), separated by a comma -google-admin-email string: the google admin to impersonate for api calls -google-group value: restrict logins to members of this google group (may be given multiple times).
+  -github-org string: restrict logins to members of this organisation -github-team string: restrict logins to members of any of these teams (slug), separated by a comma -google-script-function-name string: the function name of a Google Apps Script that returns user groups -google-script-id string: the script id of a Google Apps Script that returns user groups -google-admin-email string: the google admin to impersonate for api calls -google-group value: restrict logins to members of this google group (may be given multiple times).
   -google-service-account-json string: the path to the service account json credentials